Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Results and discussion

 \section{Results and discussion}

-Since Auger and TA limits are integral in energy and derived for separate energy bands, we employ the following approach: if a dwarf galaxy is seen by only one of the instruments, constraints are derived only with it's data, while for dSphs seen by both experiments, the strongest constraint is chosen as the final result.
+Since Auger and TA limits are integral in energy and derived for separate energy bands, we employ the following approach: if the source is seen by only one of the instruments, constraints are derived only with it's data, while for sources seen by both experiments, the strongest constraint is chosen as the final result.

-Final constraints on the lifetime of SHDM are shown in the Figure~\ref{fig:limits}, derived independently for each dSph in comparison with the constraints, derived from the diffuse $\gamma$-ray and neutrino limits from Auger and \mbox{IceCube}~\cite{Kachelriess:2018rty}.
-Predicted flux of $\gamma$-rays from dark matter decays shouldn't excess the limits from any dwarf spheroidal galaxy, thus the strongest constraints derived for the Ursa~Major~II and Coma~Berenices galaxies also become the final answer of the present analysis.
+Final constraints on the lifetime of SHDM are shown in the Figure~\ref{fig:limits}.
+The constraints derived independently for each dSph and for MW GC.
+The constraints from the diffuse $\gamma$-ray and neutrino limits of Auger and \mbox{IceCube}~\cite{Kachelriess:2018rty} are also shown for comparison.
+One may see that the strongest constraint comes from the MW GC and among the dSphs --- from the Hercules galaxy (that is also because of the large MW contribution).
+At the same time all the present constraints are looser than those from diffuse $\gamma$-ray limits.

-Derived constraints appear to be at least two orders of magnitude weaker than the ones obtained from the Auger diffuse gamma-ray limits and \mbox{IceCube} neutrino limits~\cite{Kachelriess:2018rty}.

 Let us also discuss possible errors of the dark matter lifetime estimation.
 One of the sources of uncertainties comes from the accuracy of the D-factor estimation.
 In the D-factor calculation, we employ the median values of parameters $\rho_s$, $r_s$, $\alpha$, $\beta$ and $\gamma$ in the dark matter density profiles of dwarf spheroidal galaxies. $1 \sigma$ upper and lower values of these parameters correspond to uncertainties in D-factor estimation of a few percent, which leads to the lifetime errors of the same order.